SongChic/tems-website/README.md

-# tems-website
+# Introduction
-Website for TEMS Academy in Canada
+Website for TEMS Academy in Canada.
+Made by the template of green college.